JaGoLi/libreboot-repo/www/news/libreboot202104xx.md

   payload, SeaBIOS is an option in the boot menu.
 * The build system is *much* easier to use when adding new board configs
-* Each `board.cfg` for each board defines what payloads it is to use, what architecture, etc. Coreboot trees are now handled on a director basis, instead of creating multiple branches in a newly initialized Git repository;
+* Each `board.cfg` for each board defines what payloads it is to use, what architecture, etc. Coreboot trees are now handled on a directory basis, instead of creating multiple branches in a newly initialized Git repository;
   this is less efficient on disk space, but it is simpler to maintain, so now the priority is to minimize how ever many coreboot revisions are used.